difince/vml-2023/README.md

-# Serve large language models (LLMs) with custom prompt tuning configuration using Kubeflow Pipelines
+# Train prompt tuning configuration against LLM and Serve them using Kubeflow Pipelines

-This repository demonstrates how Kubeflow could be leveraged for prompt tuning foundational LLM and serving the tunned models.
+This repository demonstrates how Kubeflow could be leveraged for prompt tuning a foundational large language model (LLM) and serving the prompt-tunned model.
 Specifically:
-1. Train a prompt tuning configuration against Hugging Face open source model.
+1. Train ( with the use of [PEFT](https://huggingface.co/docs/peft/index) and  [RAFT](https://huggingface.co/datasets/ought/raft) dataset) a prompt tuning configuration against a LLM - [bigscience/bloomz-560m](https://huggingface.co/bigscience/bloomz-560m#model-summary)
-2. Publish a trained configuration to HuggingFace.
+2. Publish the trained configuration to HuggingFace.
-3. Serve a prompt tuning configuration along with HuggingFace open source large language models (LLM).
+3. Serve the prompt tuning configuration along with HuggingFace open source LLM.
 4. Automate the above steps with Kubeflow Pipelines